 However, there is also history suggesting this term originated to mean something that is mysterious and intriguing.

-Regardless, given the potentially negative and racist history of its name, we would recommend referring to your auction using an alternative term such as a chance auction, basket auction, or tricky tray.
+Regardless, given the potentially negative history of its name, we would recommend referring to your auction using an alternative term such as a chance auction, basket auction, or tricky tray.

 How It Works